thijoubert/chulapa/collections/_posts/2022-01-06-How-to-keep-track-news-Office-365-12.md

  <img src="https://thijoubert.github.io/assets/img/posts/2022-01-21_How-to-watch-Office-365_3.png" >

-1. For the [Office 365 blog](https://techcommunity.microsoft.com/t5/office-365-blog/bg-p/Office365Blog), I get the RSS feeds of the previous day "addDays(utcnow(),-1)"
+10. For the [Office 365 blog](https://techcommunity.microsoft.com/t5/office-365-blog/bg-p/Office365Blog), I get the RSS feeds of the previous day : "addDays(utcnow(),-1)".
-1. For each item of the feed, I get the title, the URL, the publication date, the update date, the summary; and I add a line in my vRSS array variable
+11. For each item of the feed, I get the title, the URL, the publication date, the update date, the summary; and I add a line in my vRSS array variable.

  <img src="https://thijoubert.github.io/assets/img/posts/2022-01-21_How-to-watch-Office-365_4.png" >

-1. I repeat the same actions for each of the blogs that interest me: "Security and Compliance blog", "Microsoft 365 blog", "Azure AD blog", "Microsoft Teams blog", "Microsoft Teams Community blog", "Power Automate blog", "and Power BI blog".
+12. I repeat the same actions for each of the blogs that interest me: "Security and Compliance blog", "Microsoft 365 blog", "Azure AD blog", "Microsoft Teams blog", "Microsoft Teams Community blog", "Power Automate blog", "and Power BI blog".

  <img src="https://thijoubert.github.io/assets/img/posts/2022-01-21_How-to-watch-Office-365_5.png" >